Alexis Hornbuckle

-Alexis Kay'ree Hornbuckle (born October 16, 1985) is an American professional basketball player who played several seasons in the Women's National Basketball Association.
+Alexis Kay'ree Hornbuckle (born October 16, 1985) is an American former professional basketball player who played several seasons in the Women's National Basketball Association.
 She is the only player to win an NCAA title and WNBA title in the same year (2008 - with the University of Tennessee and the Detroit Shock).

-High school years
+Early life

-Born in Charleston, West Virginia, Hornbuckle attended Capital High School and later graduated from South Charleston High School Alexis was a high school teammate of Renee Montgomery (who currently plays for the Atlanta Dream).
+Born in Charleston, West Virginia, Hornbuckle attended Capital High School and later graduated from South Charleston High School Alexis was a high school teammate of Renee Montgomery (who formerly played for the Atlanta Dream).
 In addition to playing basketball, she also competed in her high school's female soccer team.
 Hornbuckle was named a WBCA All-American.
 She participated in the 2004 WBCA High School All-America Game, where she scored eight points, and earned MVP honors.

-College years
+College career

 Hornbuckle played four years for the University of Tennessee's Women's basketball team, graduating in 2008 with Candace Parker, Shannon Bobbitt, and Nicky Anosike.
 She was a key player for two NCAA Championship teams during her tenure, earning places on the 2007 All-SEC First Team, 2007 SEC All-Tournament Team and 2005 All-SEC Freshmen Team.
 She currently holds the mark for most career steals by a Tennessee Women's player.

 Hornbuckle played for the USA team in the 2007 Pan American Games in Rio de Janeiro, Brazil.
 The team won all five games, earning the gold medal for the event.

 In the 2008 WNBA Draft, Hornbuckle was selected by the Detroit Shock in the first round (fourth overall).